 This quality strategic plan combined five of the DCH Key Goals into two focus areas: improving the health status of Georgians and smarter spending of each Medicaid dollar.
-The resulting objectives, strategies and interventions are listed below.
-Since the implementation of the new Georgia Families and Georgia Families 360° managed care contracts will not occur until SFY 2017, this quality strategy is designed to extend through the end of CY 2020, allowing DCH to review the performance metric reports based on CY 2019 data in 2020.
+The resulting objectives, strategies and interventions are identified in the body of this strategic plan.
+Since the implementation of the new Georgia Families and Georgia Families 360° managed care contracts will not occur until SFY 2017, this quality strategy was designed to extend through the end of CY 2020, allowing DCH to review the performance metric reports based on CY 2019 data in 2020.
 This timeframe will allow for three full years of operation under the new contract that incorporates elements of the quality strategy.